Montesquieu: Career

+Later life and death

 Montesquieu was troubled by a cataract and feared going blind.
 At the end of 1754 he visited Paris and was soon taken ill.
 He died from a fever on 10 February 1755.
 He was buried in the Église Saint-Sulpice, Paris.

+Philosophy

 Philosophy of history

 Montesquieu's philosophy of history minimized the role of individual persons and events.
 He expounded the view in Considerations on the Causes of the Greatness of the Romans and their Decline, that each historical event was driven by a principal movement:

 It is not chance that rules the world.
 Ask the Romans, who had a continuous sequence of successes when they were guided by a certain plan, and an uninterrupted sequence of reverses when they followed another.
 There are general causes, moral and physical, which act in every monarchy, elevating it, maintaining it, or hurling it to the ground.
 All accidents are controlled by these causes.
 And if the chance of one battle—that is, a particular cause—has brought a state to ruin, some general cause made it necessary for that state to perish from a single battle.
 In a word, the main trend draws with it all particular accidents.

 In discussing the transition from the Republic to the Empire, he suggested that if Caesar and Pompey had not worked to usurp the government of the Republic, other men would have risen in their place.
 The cause was not the ambition of Caesar or Pompey, but the ambition of man.